sbushinskii/currency-laravel/README.md

         value

 ### PAW file
-I've attached the "API Request.paw" file with ready-to use API methods.
+I've attached the "API Request.paw" file in the root project dir with ready-to use API methods.

 ![alt text](paw.png)